- 1020FA

 "Serving papers" means delivering a copy of the papers you file with the court to the other parties in your case.
 You have to do this for almost all the papers you file with the court.

 How you must deliver these papers depends on where you are at in your case.
+What step are you on in your case?

-This page can help you understand service for most types of cases.
 There might be different requirements if you are serving someone who is a respondent in an adoption case, or a defendant in an eviction case.
 Contact the Self-Help Center or see our page on Finding Legal Help if you aren't sure about how to have your papers served.

 Serving the Complaint or Petition (or serving a Motion to Enforce) to start a case

-When you are starting a case or filing a Motion to Enforce Order, you must have the other parties in your case served personally or by mail, unless they accept service.
 If you are starting a new case (including a petition to modify), make sure you include a summons with the papers to be served.

 In personal service, papers are handed personally to the defendant or respondent.

-If you can't find someone who meets these requirements, you can hire someone.
+If you cannot find someone who meets these requirements, you can hire someone.
 This could be a local sheriff or a private company.
 If you want to hire a company, try searching the internet for "process servers."

 Whoever serves the papers needs to fill out a Proof of Service.
 You will then need to file the Proof of Service.
 See the Forms section below to find the right one for your case.